 Inside you can check out this trackway and kids can interact with hands-on exhibits and cast their own dinosaur footprint to take home.

-In terrariums are live animals like Madagascar hissing cockroaches and lizards, while outside you can venture through an arboretum planted with 250 species and cultivars of conifers to evoke woodland from the Mesozoic era.
+In terrariums are live animals like Madagascar hissing cockroaches and lizards.
+Meanwhile outside you can venture through an arboretum planted with 250 species and cultivars of conifers.
+These all help to evoke the woodland from the Mesozoic era.

 7. Mill Woods Park

-You can bring your hound and let him go off-leash in the dog park, and during the cooler months there’s an outdoor skate park.
+You can bring your hound and let him go off-leash in the dog park.
+Lastly, during the cooler months there’s an outdoor skate park when it’s cold enough.

 8. Wethersfield Historical Society